-- End of shift register balances
+- End-of-shift register balances

-Use full-time or long-term staff members to help with training.
+Lean on your full-time or long-term staff members to help with training.
 After all, they do all these things every day.
 Plus, they may appreciate the extra responsibility and will start to build a camaraderie with the new team!

 We hope these tips help you build the perfect holiday team.
 Looking for more seasonal advice?
 You may like these posts: